megdollar/Animal-Trading-Card/readme.md

 # Animal Trading Card

-This is my First CSS Project that I created to showcase HTML & CSS.
+This is an animal playing card project that I created to showcase HTML & CSS.
 This was a part of the Udacity Front-end Nanodegree.

 ## Deployment